 Leveled Cost of Saved Energy

 Avoided Emissions (with basis/explanation for calculation method)

+Savings and other impacts may be reported on gross, adjusted gross, and/or net bases as required by the Impact Evaluation Plan.

-Adjusted Gross Savings
+Adjusted Gross Savings and Net Savings

-The Impact Evaluation Report must include a summary that indicates the types of adjustments that were made to Gross Energy Savings (or that are included in Realization Rate).
+The Impact Evaluation Report should include a summary that indicates the types of adjustments that were made to Gross Energy Savings (or that are included in Realization Rate) to derive Adjusted Gross Savings or, if required, Net Savings.
 The report shall also indicate if adjustments are made to some or all measures.
-Adjustments include:
+Adjustments to derive Adjusted Gross Savins include:

 Data Errors